fusion809/fusion809.github.io-old2/_drafts/IDE-TE/26-vim.md

 ### Advantages (Pros)

 * Easy to obtain it on virtually every &#42;nix system.
-* Extremely customizable
+* Extremely customizable.
-* Fairly light on system resources
+* Fairly light on system resources.

 ### Disadvantages (Cons)